clef/sample-app-login/README.md

 ## Setup your server

-On the server, you can reuse your OAuth and Distributed Auth handshake.
-The only difference is what you should do when a user is authenticated.
+On the server, you can reuse much of your web OAuth and Distributed Auth handshake.
+There are a few mobile-specific tweaks you'll need to make.

+### Setup a `startURL`

+You can see an example of this [here](https://github.com/clef/sample-app-login/blob/master/server/src/routes.php#L4).
+Essentially, this is a URL that sets `state` in your session, then redirects to `https://clef.io/iframes/login`1 with your `app_id` and `redirect_url`.

+### Use your custom scheme for redirect URLs

+For your `redirect_url` for the OAuth handshake you should use `custom://clef/callback` (replace custom with your custom URL scheme of choice).
+For your `redirect_url` in Distributed Auth, you should use `custom://clef/verify` (replace custom with your custom URL scheme of choice).

+### Logging in an authenticated user

 Rather than authenticating the user into the web session, you'll need to pass a message back to the iOS library that can be used to authenticat the user in the app.
 This should likely be an API token.
 To do this, redirect to `message://<blob>` with a base64-encoded JSON object as `<blob>`.
 You can see an example of this (and the rest of the OAuth handshake) in [server/src/routes.php](https://github.com/clef/sample-app-login/blob/master/server/src/routes.php#L52).

 # Support